 Consumerism is not about economics alone, for it is also destructive to man's spiritual soul.
 The spirit and the material world are linked.
 As we are by nature embodied souls, material incentives matter.

 Among the external causes of consumerism, advertising is a major issue.
 People often say that advertising does not affect their behavior, but strangely enough, it seems to affect that of many others.
-Advertising is not inherently evil--it serves the useful purpose of disseminating information--but there is a dangerous tendency.
+Advertising is not inherently evil – it serves the useful purpose of disseminating information – but there is a dangerous tendency.
 By appealing to man's sensitive instincts, excessive and abusive advertising distorts rational behavior patterns and makes man more vulnerable to the slavery of his passions.

 Another external factor is monetary policy.
-As central banks generate artifically low interest rates, they encourage living on debt and discourage saving.
+As central banks generate artificially low interest rates, they encourage living on debt and discourage saving.
 Over longer periods of time, this may have a deep-seated effect on personal and social attitudes.
 The virtuous habit of "saving for the rainy day" is increasingly rare.

-Man remains a free being, and therefore the internal factors count the most: this is why personal virtues and ethics exist.
+Man remains a free being, and therefore the internal factors count the most.
+This is why personal virtues and ethics exist.
 As Viktor Frankl explained in his classic Man in Search of Meaning, we never lose the power of choice even in the midst of the greatest external difficulties.
 Choosing freely can be difficult, but failing to choose is itself a result of a choice, as we willingly succumb to external influences.

 To use our freedom responsibly, we need virtues, which are stable habits of the intellect and the will to do the good.
 Virtues are not innate to man; they grow through practice, day in and day out.
 A good education and moral formation, beginning in the family, are also important.
 As we mature and reach adulthood, we must gradually assume responsibility for our personal development.

 Marx taught that history is determined by material forces.
-They are not irrelevant, but he was wrong nevertheless.
+They are not irrelevant, but he was wrong, nevertheless.
 The human spirit is the driving force of history.
 It is the spirit that determines our use of material goods and the way we shape the incentives and institutions around us.

 As to the problem of the long run, Keynes famously mused: "In the long run, we're all dead."
-Well, we are living the long run, right here, right now.
+Well, we are living the long run right here, right now.
 Let us use it wisely.